Division: String Performance

 Office: E-545 HFAC

-Dr. Claudine Bigelow is head of viola studies and chamber music coordinator at the Brigham Young University School of Music located in Provo, Utah in the United States.
+Dr. Claudine Bigelow is head of viola studies and chamber music coordinator at the Brigham Young University School of Music in Provo, Utah.
 She has performed in Europe, the US and New Zealand, and continues to be an active recitalist.
 As a soloist and chamber musician, she can be heard on the Tantara label.
 She has been privileged to collaborate with Manahem Pressler, Orli Shaham, Ralph Matson, Paul Katz, Brant Bayless, as well as the Fry Street and Avalon String Quartets.

 Claudine has played with the viola sections of the National and Utah Symphonies, Smithsonian Chamber Orchestra, National Chamber Orchestra and at the National Gallery of Art in Washington D. C. Every summer she performs with the Grand Teton Music Festival.
 Her varied performances have been broadcast on radio and television, including PBS, NPR’s “Performance Today,” and KBYU-FM and KBYU-TV.
 Her studio recording work for television and film has been affiliated with LA East and LDS Motion Picture Studios.